scm-spain/js-atinternet-storage/README.md

 Instead of using ```xt_med()``` or ```xt_click()``` to track click events, you can use ```ATI.push()```.

-Instead of :
+Instead of:

 ```javascript
 xt_med('A', '1', 'foo');
 ```

-You would do :
+You would do:

 ```javascript
 ATI.push({